 COVID-19 Updates and Resources

-UH West O’ahu has released interim COVID-19 Guidelines to protect the safety, health and welfare of its students, employees and visitors as the campus reopens.
+UH West O’ahu has released COVID-19 Guidelines to protect the safety, health and welfare of its students, employees and visitors as the campus reopens.
 For UH-system updates, go to the UH Important Information COVID-19 updates resource page.

 For a curated collection of Hawaiʻi COVID-19 Resources, go to the Libraryʻs Libguide, which is continually updated.